-"This is Charlie.
-He is 4 in the picture born July 27 2014 in Fenton falls, Ontario and lives happily with his family in Toronto Ontario.
+"This is Charlie at 4 years old with his hair groomed in a puppy cut.
+He lives happily with his family in Toronto Ontario.
 Charlie loves to fetch and play with his newborn human baby brother.
 He is so sweet and full of love."

 Bold and keen to work, the American Cocker Spaniel is equally suited to life as a gundog or as a household pet.
 Cheerful, gentle and sweet, this breed is of average intelligence and is respectful of its master's authority.
 Amusing, trustworthy and charming with an ever-wagging tail, it is active, playful and devoted, but should be socialized well when it is young to avoid a tendency for shyness.
 Cockers that understand their place is under humans are good with children.
 They love everyone and need firm, loving leadership and daily exercise to be happy.
 They can be difficult to housebreak.
 They are mostly easy to train and get along well with other animals.
 Do not allow this dog to develop Small Dog Syndrome, human induced behaviors where the dog believes he is pack leader to all humans.
 This can cause a varying degree of behavior issues and is where a lot of owners go wrong.
 The goal with all dogs is to achieve pack leader status.
 It is natural instinct for a dog to have an order in its pack.
 When we humans live with dogs, we become their pack.
 The entire pack cooperates under a single leader; lines are clearly defined, and rules are set.
 You and all other humans MUST be higher up in the order than the dog.
 Owners who allow their dogs to believe they are higher up in the order and/or who do not provide daily mental and physical exercise will experience a whole different temperament than the one described above.
 The dog may develop shy-sharpness, which is a combination of fear and dominance that can cause viciousness.
 Submissive urinating is usually caused by overexcitement, a lack of daily mental and physical exercise, where they are wound up and their minds are not given the chance to calm down on a daily basis.
 Also aggressive guarding of objects, people and places, obsessive barking, hyperactivity and roaming, among other negative behaviors.
 There are two types, field lines and show lines.
 Field lines are bred for working and have better hunting instincts and shorter coats, which is more practical for working in the woods.
 Both types make good pets when the owners meet their needs as canine animals.